MichealCodez/awesome-project-ideas/README.md

 ## How to Contribute

 For detailed instructions on how to contribute, please check our [Contributing Guidelines](CONTRIBUTING.md).
+If you are feeling less confident about contributing, consider exploring this [repository](https://github.com/EddieHubCommunity/open-source-practice) to become more familiar with Open Source.

 ## Code of Conduct